Skip to main content

 Elizabeth Bridge, B.A.

-Elizabeth is a research assistant and earned her Bachelor of Science in Psychology with a Minor in Cognitive Science from the University of Utah in 2023.
+Elizabeth is a research laboratory assistant and earned her Bachelor of Science in Psychology with a Minor in Cognitive Science from the University of Utah in 2023.
 She is currently part of a research team studying smoking cessation and chronic pain management, where she focuses on how Mindfulness-Oriented Recovery Enhancement (MORE) therapy can help individuals with Opioid Use Disorder (OUD) reduce nicotine cravings and find relief from chronic pain.
 Additionally, she is continuing her education at the University of Utah, pursuing a Master’s degree in Clinical Mental Health Counseling (CMHC).

 Sofia Fischel, B.S.

-Sofia Fischel is a research assistant and earned her Bachelor's in Computational Cognitive Science from the University of California, Davis in 2025.
+Sofia is a research laboratory assistant and earned her Bachelor's in Computational Cognitive Science from the University of California, Davis in 2025.
 She is interested in patient-care oriented research dedicated to helping others live more comfortably.
 Presently, she is involved in investigating the effects of Mindfulness-Oriented Recovery Enhancement (MORE) in reducing treatment-related chronic pain in breast cancer survivors.
 With specific interests in women's health and neuroimaging methodologies, Sofia hopes to one day work in the therapeutic and reparative neurotechnology sector after pursing a graduate degree in a related area.